I Say a Little Prayer: Aretha Franklin version

-"I Say a Little Prayer" also returned to the Pop & R&B Top Ten in the fall of 1968 via a recording by Aretha Franklin taken from her 1968 album Aretha Now.
+"I Say a Little Prayer" also returned to the Pop & R&B Top Ten in the fall of 1968 via a recording by American singer Aretha Franklin taken from her 1968 album Aretha Now.
 Franklin and background vocalists The Sweet Inspirations were singing the song for fun while rehearsing the songs intended for the album when the viability of their recording "I Say a Little Prayer" became apparent, significantly reinvented from the format of the Dionne Warwick original via the prominence of Clayton Ivey's piano work.
 Similar to the history of Warwick's double-sided hit, the Aretha Franklin version was intended for the B-side of the July 1968 single release "The House That Jack Built" but began to accrue its own airplay that August.

 In October 1968 "I Say a Little Prayer" reached number ten on the Hot 100 and number three on the R&B singles chart.
 The same month the single was certified Gold by the RIAA.
 "Prayer" became Franklin's ninth and last consecutive Hot 100 top 10 hit on the Atlantic label.
 Franklin's "Prayer" has a special significance in her UK career, as with its September 1968 No. 4 peak it became Franklin's biggest UK hit; subsequently Franklin has surpassed that track's UK peak only with her No. 1 collaboration with George Michael, "I Knew You Were Waiting (For Me)".

 In February 1987, UK music weekly New Musical Express published its critics' top 150 singles of all time, with Franklin's "I Say a Little Prayer" ranked at No. 1, followed by Al Green's "Tired of Being Alone" and Warwick's "Walk On By".
 (Franklin's "I Say a Little Prayer" did not appear in the magazine's in-house critics' top 100 singles poll conducted in November 2002.)
 In Australia, "I Say a Little Prayer" and "The House That Jack Built" were assigned a joint chart ranking that saw the double-A-side hit reach No. 10 in November 1968.
 "I Say a Little Prayer" also gave Franklin a European hit with chartings in France (No. 12), West Germany (No. 29) and the Netherlands (No. 4).

 There are several harmonic differences between the Warwick and Franklin versions.
 Whilst the Warwick original was sung in G major, Franklin's transposes up a tone to A major.
 The chord under 'Say a little prayer for...' in the bridge is substantially different (F#m7, or v7 of III, in the original; D, or IV, in Franklin's version) and the third-inversion seventh in the bass under '...and ever...'in the chorus from the original (D major/C#) is a more conventional chord V (E major) in Franklin's arrangement.

 In 2021, it was listed at No. 117 on Rolling Stone's "Top 500 Greatest Songs of All Time".